Hydway/COM6911/README.md

 1. Using the school's computers to download.

-2. For your convenience, I have uploaded them to our Google Cloud Drive data directory.
+2. For your convenience, I have uploaded them to our [Google Cloud Drive](https://drive.google.com/drive/folders/1-E0XdVc9xot46zcPe0rwOklLQ6kMb1vI?usp=sharing).

 Remember the location of the downloaded data for subsequent use.